 1. Most uses and disclosures of psychotherapy notes, uses and disclosures for marketing purposes, and uses and disclosures that constitute a sale of protected health information require your authorization.
 Psychotherapy notes are a particular type of protected health information.
 Mental health records generally are not considered psychotherapy notes.
 Your authorization is necessary for us to disclose psychotherapy notes.

-2. There are some circumstances when we directly or indirectly receive a financial (e.g., monetary payment) or non-financial (e.g., in-kind item or service) benefit from a use or disclosure of your protected health information.
+2. There are some circumstances when we directly or indirectly receive a financial (e.g., monetary payment) or non-financial (e.g., in-kind item or service) benefit from the use or disclosure of your protected health information.
 Your authorization is necessary for us to sell your protected health information.
 Your authorization is also necessary for some marketing uses of your protected health information.

 3. Other uses and disclosures of your protected health information not covered by this Notice or the laws that apply to us will be made only with your written authorization.
 Please ask for AOA Privacy Form 01.
 You may revoke your authorization in writing at any time, provided you notify us.
 If you revoke your authorization, it will not take back any disclosures we have already made.